kagisearch/pyllms/README.md

 model=llms.init(openai_api_key='your_api_key_here', model='gpt-4')
 ```

+For using Google LLMs through Vertex AI API, see "Using Google AI models" below.

 You can also pass optional parameters to the complete method. 'temperature' and 'max_tokens' are standardized across all APIs and get converted to the corresponding API params.